Romanian architecture: The Phanariote period (1711/1716-1821)

 The Phanariots were members of the Greek aristocratic families, who lived in the Fener quarter of Istanbul (Turkey).
 Some members of these families, who had gained great political influence and considerable fortunes during the 17th century, held very important administrative positions in the Ottoman Empire.
 Starting 1711 in Moldavia and in 1716 in Walachia, some Phanariots were put as rulers by the Ottoman Empire of these two regions.
-During the 18th century, there was no big break from the Brâncovenesc style, Phanariote architecture being more or less similar with the one before it.
+During the 18th century, there was no big break from the Brâncovenesc style, Phanariote architecture being more or less similar to the one before it.
 Changes and transitions took place quite slowly, noticeable only when comparing the situations between which there are differences of decades, like the beginning vs the late 18th century.